relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

    3. Fill out the required fields and click "Save"

-      > **NOTE:** For Veritas Merge1 data sources, be sure to specify the `Source Folder Path` under Data Source Specific Fields.
+      For Veritas Merge1 data sources, be sure to specify the `Source Folder Path` under Data Source Specific Fields.
 This value needs to be identical to the `remoteRelativePath` configuration setting specified during [Trace Shipper Configuration](#trace-shipper-service-configuration).
+      {: .info }

    4. Create Monitored Individuals
       1. Navigate to Monitored Individuals tab
       2. Click on "New Monitored Individual" to create a new object

-      > **NOTE:** You can also bulk upload Monitored Individuals using a CSV load file and the Relativity Desktop Client.
+      You can also bulk upload Monitored Individuals using a CSV load file and the Relativity Desktop Client.
+      {: .info }

 3. Link the desired Monitored Individuals to the Data Source